victormico/viatgle/README.md

 # Viatgle
-A game to find the shortest path between two comarques of the Catalan countries.
-Inspired by the game [travle.earth](https://travle.earth/)
+A game to find the shortest path between two _comarques_ of the [Catalan Countries](https://en.wikipedia.org/wiki/Catalan_Countries).
+Inspired by the game [travle.earth](https://travle.earth/).

 The preview of the game in development can be found [here](https://victormico.github.io/viatgle/).